HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 ![](/Images/Tds/chapter4-general.png)

 * **Source Web Project** – This dropdown selects the web project to copy to Sitecore when the TDS project is built.
-This may be set to &gt;None&lt; if there is no need to copy files to Sitecore.
+This may be set to **&lt;None&gt;** if there is no need to copy files to Sitecore.
 * **Source Web Physical Path** – For information only.
 This shows the path to the web project.
 * **Source Web Virtual Path** – For information only.
 This shows the path within the solution to the web project.
 * **Sitecore Database** – Configures the Sitecore database the TDS project will use.
 * **Assemblies** – When deploying to Sitecore, TDS can skip the deployment of certain assemblies.
 These assemblies may be referenced by one or more projects in the solution.
 Excluding/including static assemblies from the build will reduce the size of the packages TDS generates and improve deployment time.
 By default, TDS excludes assemblies beginning with "Sitecore.".
 Selecting **Exclude** from the dropdown will cause TDS to skip these files and not add them to the deployment.
-Selecting **Include** from the dropdown will only include the files listed and cause TDS to skip all the files not listed.
+Selecting **Include** from the dropdown will only include the assemblies listed and cause TDS to skip all other assemblies.
+* **Manage Sitecore Roles in TDS** - Enables the Sitecore Role Sync functionality.
+This allows you to compare the roles in your TDS project to the roles in Sitecore.
+Roles are deployed and packaged along with your Sitecore items.
+* **Deploy Items Changed After** - When deploying and/or packaging items, can check the item to see if it should be included in the build/package.
+When this check box is enabled, __**updated** field is checked on the Sitecore item and if any version of the __**updated** field has a date before the date specified in the date selector, it is excluded from the build.
+This allows TDS to create delta deployments.

 #### Code Generation